 <item>

-<guid isPermaLink="true">https://community.hibob.com/tactical-process-design-vqhlekl9/post/what-even-is-a-manager-anymore-9ePuCq064Tvf9lv</guid>
+<guid isPermaLink="true">https://community.hibob.com/tactical-process-design-vqhlekl9/post/what-s-actually-cutting-down-your-benefits-question-volume-this-year-eLcwVKBuT2WfLrK</guid>

 </item>